SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-### Use the asynchronous dropdown property pane control to render the list web part property
+### Use the asynchronous dropdown property pane control to render the listName web part property

 #### Reference required types